w3f/w3f-education/docs/Rust/section6/generics.md

 }
 ```

 This translates into our code being compatible with a whole host of various types that already implement this trait, `Mul`, by default.
-Trait bounds are very powerful, and will be covered more in depth in the next section of this module.

 ```rust
 // 32 Bit Signed Integer, note how you can also use ::<type> to define what type to expect.